zio/zio/docs/howto/use_modules_and_layers.md

 Notice that in `layer` the dependency of `UserRepo` on `Connection` has been "hidden" and is no longer expressed in the type signature.
 From the perspective of a caller, `layer` just outputs a `UserRepo` and requires no inputs.
 The caller does not need to be concerned with the internal implementation details of how the `UserRepo` is constructed.

-To hide only some inputs we need to explicitly define left overs
+To provide only some inputs we need to explicitly define what inputs still need to be provided:
 ```scala mdoc:silent
 trait Configuration